-For many reasons, our family decided that it would be best if Charles and I adopted the child.
+For many financial reasons, our family decided that it would be best if her dad and I adopted the child.
 It was a very hard decision for all of us, but one that I know was the right thing to do.

 Kat fell in love, got married, and moved to Kentucky.

 Her dad and I divorced, I moved to Colorado.
 Keely spent her summers at church camp, went on mission trips including Africa.
 Just a normal southern kid being brought up in the church.

 Flash forward to four years ago.
 My child was being bullied so unmercifully that we decided to withdraw her from school.
 She was ridiculed, slammed into lockers and I couldn’t protect her.

-The girls that I loved as my own, the girls that spent nights and weekends in our home, that called me “mom” turned on her.
+Some of the girls that I loved as my own, the girls that spent nights and weekends in our home, that called me “mom” turned on her.
 Called her names and ostracized her.
+Wounded her.